waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Future Agent Ideas
 - **Team Composition Advisor:** An agent to suggest optimal party compositions for major challenges like the Elite Four.
 Could analyze my available Pokémon (in party and PC) against known opponent rosters to recommend a balanced team covering offensive and defensive needs.

-## Victory Road 2F - Boulder Push Mechanic
+## Victory Road 2F - Boulder Push Mechanic (Corrected)
 - **Hypothesis #1:** The HM Strength must be reactivated from the party menu before each individual boulder push.
-- **Test:** After a failed push attempt, Strength was reactivated and the push was re-attempted.
+- **Test 1:** After a failed push, Strength was reactivated.
+The next push succeeded.
+- **Conclusion 1 (Initial):** The hypothesis seemed correct.
+- **Test 2:** A subsequent push was attempted *without* reactivating Strength.
-- **Conclusion:** SUCCESS.
+- **Conclusion 2 (Final):** SUCCESS.
 The boulder moved.
-This strongly suggests that Strength must be reactivated for each push.
-I will conduct another test to confirm.
+The initial hypothesis was **incorrect**.
+The first failure was likely a positioning error or a one-time glitch.
+Strength does NOT need to be reactivated for every push.